rtrlib/handbook/docs/_sources/tools.rst.txt

 RPKI READ
 =========

 The *RPKI Realtime Dashboard* (`RPKI READ` [#rpki-read]_) aims to provide a consistent (and live) view on the RPKI validation state of currently announced IP prefixes.
 That is, it verifies relation of an IP prefix and its BGP origin AS (autonomous system) utilizing the RPKI.

 The RPKI READ monitoring system has two parts:

-#. the backend storing latest validation results in a database, and
+#. the backend, storing latest validation results in a database, and
-#. the (web) frontend displaying these results as well as an overview of statistics derived from them.
+#. the (web) frontend, displaying these results as well as an overview of statistics derived from them.

 The backend connects to a live BGP stream, e.g. of a BGPmon [#bgpmon]_ instance or via BGPstream [#bgpstream]_.
 It then parses received BGP messages and extracts IP prefixes and origin AS information.
-These prefix to origin AS relations are validated using the RTRlib client to query a trusted RPKI cache server.
+These prefix to origin AS relations are validated using the RTRlib validator to query a trusted RPKI cache server.

 The RPKI READ frontend presents a dashboard like interface showing a live